NeverQuest-Ben/NeverQuest/docs/mechanics/subclass_Druid.md

     ![Vinelash](../gameAssets/VinelashIcon_Single.png){: style="image-rendering: pixelated; width: 32px;" }

     A debuff spell, that slows enemy movement in an area of effect.
 One of the starting spells for the Fey Faction.
+Spell tome can be purchased from the Druid Lore Master in Lyrinta.

     | Spell Name | Level | Mana | Ticks | Damage |
     | :---: | :---: | :---: | :---: | :---: |